AndrewAkinson/python3-therion-analyzer/README.md

 df = analyzer.analyze(top_level_svx_file)
 ...
 ```
-The returned pandas dataframe can be further analysed programatically,
+The returned pandas dataframe `df` can be further analysed programatically,
 or exported to a spreadsheet for inspection.

 The dataframe has one row for each keyword that is tracked and contains columns for: